EdgeAndMesh/K8S-Deployment/docs/istio/README.md

 export PATH=$PWD/bin:$PATH
 ```

 **Note**: `export` just makes the variable available temporarily to the current shell and its children processes.
-If you want to persist it, add it to `nano ~/.profile`.
+If you want to persist it, add it to `~/.profile`.

+Make sure you have installed `docs/istio/certificate-management/README.md` before proceeding if you want to manage and plug in custom certificates for the Istio Certificate Authority (CA).

 ## [Install Istio](https://istio.io/latest/docs/setup/getting-started/#install)